graemeboulton/portfolio/_pages/about.md

 In fact, I’m genuinely looking forward to it.

 I’m excited to be more hands-on, more technical, and to continue learning and building meaningful solutions.
 I see this move not as a drop in seniority, but as a refocusing toward what I enjoy and what I want the next chapter of my career to be about.

+It is important to state also, that I am expecting any future salaries to be re-aligned to reflect the drop in seniority and level of responsibility in general.

 ⸻